-With everything from classes and presentations, to podcasts and videos, and webinars and ebooks…there’s a lot of content online.
+With everything from classes and presentations to podcasts and videos, and webinars and ebooks…there’s a lot of content online.

 Membership sites have become an increasingly popular way for content like this to be shared and consumed.
-Platforms like Memberful have now made it easy for creators to sell memberships — so not only can creators monetize their content, they also have the tools to build a business around it.
+Platforms like Memberful have now made it easy for creators to sell memberships — so not only can creators monetize their content, but they also have the tools to build a business around it.